Xre0uS/KiD/rpc.md

     You can use the command in Kali Linux Shell to connect:-

     `rdesktop <IP ADDRESS> -u <Username> -p <Usermame's Password>`

     Image is seen below:
     ![alt text]

+    If you do not know the Username, run the command `net user` in the Powershell

+    If you do not know the Username's Password, hashdump will be required.

 7. Once you have finished with everything, to reactivate the Network Level Authentication(NLA).
     Using the Admin Level Powershell,